Skip to content

 University students, faculty, staff, and community members interested in learning about the history, significance, and relevance of the federal holiday, Juneteenth.

-All are welcome to attend!
+All are welcome and encouraged to attend!

-Watch Livestream
+Watch Livestream From Last Year

 Marriott Library Juneteenth Book List